Skip to main content

 kubectl apply -f app-of-apps.yaml

-You should now be able to keep SUNK and Slurm synchronized with ArgoCD following GitOps principles.
+You can now keep SUNK and Slurm synchronized with ArgoCD following GitOps principles.

-ArgoCD Syncs are job-safe i.e. syncing in Argo does not affect running jobs in the cluster.
-Compute nodes are updated using the RollingUpdate strategy and the maximum percentage of nodes unavailable during an update can be configured with the compute.maxUnavailable in the Chart Values.
-See Slurm Values Reference for further details.
+ArgoCD syncs are job-safe.
+Syncing in Argo doesn’t affect running jobs in the cluster.
+The RollingUpdate strategy updates compute nodes, and you can configure the maximum percentage of nodes unavailable during an update with compute.maxUnavailable in the chart values.
+See the Slurm Values Reference for details.

-The login nodes may contain user states that you may not want to delete during an update.
-We recommend setting the value of login.updateStrategy to OnDelete strategy for cases like this.
-This would require you to manually delete the existing pod before creating the updated login node, ensuring the user state is not deleted during a Sync in ArgoCD.
-See Slurm Values Reference for further details.
+The login nodes might contain user states that you might not want to delete during an update.
+We recommend setting login.updateStrategy to OnDelete in this case.
+This requires you to manually delete the existing pod before creating the updated login node so the user state isn’t deleted during a sync in ArgoCD.
+See the Slurm Values Reference for details.

-On each Sync, the Slurm Chart schedules two Kubernetes Jobs in order to create the required secrets for the Slurm cluster to be operational.
-When installing or upgrading, any existing jobs are replaced, and new job runs are initiated.
-If a job succeeds, the Job object is deleted by an Argo hook, and ArgoCD reports being In Sync, indicating the job is complete.
-If a job fails, the Job object remains in Argo as Failed until the issue with job run is resolved or the next Sync occurs, which then follows this same process.
+On each sync, the Slurm chart schedules two Kubernetes Jobs to create the secrets the Slurm cluster needs to operate.
+When you install or upgrade, the chart replaces any existing jobs and initiates new job runs.
+If a job succeeds, an Argo hook deletes the Job object, and ArgoCD reports In Sync to indicate the job is complete.
+If a job fails, the Job object remains in Argo as Failed until you resolve the issue with the job run or the next sync occurs, which then follows this same process.